psycopg/psycopg/docs/connection.rst

     .. automethod:: cursor

-        Calling the method without a *name* creates a client-side cursor, specifying a *name* crates a server-side cursor.
+        Calling the method without a *name* creates a client-side cursor, specifying a *name* creates a server-side cursor.
 See :ref:`cursor-types` for the details.

         .. note:: You can use :ref:`with conn.cursor(): ...<usage>`